fzakaria/fzakaria.com/_posts/2024-07-17-fish-the-bash-way.md

 Here is a little trick I've used to get the _best of both_.

-1. Set your login shell to bash, _even though we intend to use bash_.
+1. Set your login shell to bash, _even though we intend to use fish_.

     ```nix
     users.extraUsers.fmzakari = {